This page provides an introduction some useful IT services and resources for new students.

 Where is a good place to buy a computer?

-Many places sell computers at many different price points, but the UMW Bookstore site has links to the UMW Dell and Apple stores where you receive a student discount.
+Many places sell computers at many different price points, but the UMW Bookstore web site has a link to an online UMW Apple store where you will receive a student discount.

 UMW Apple Store for Education: